TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Contexts propagate request-scoped data, cancellation and timeout signals across service calls, preventing resource leaks and allowing for graceful shutdowns.

-We can use `context.Cause()` for context cancel visibility but we till have to be aware of nested timeouts and the complexity brought by cross-service propagation.
+If we use one of the context with cause types like `context.WithCancelCause()`, we use `context.Cause()` for context cancel visibility, otherwise we use `ctx.Err()` given the context `ctx`.
+However, we till have to be aware of nested timeouts and the complexity brought by cross-service propagation.

 -   context.Context
     -   context.Background()
     -   context.TODO()
     -   context.WithCancel()
+    -   context.WithCancelCause()
     -   context.WithTimeout()
+    -   context.WithTimeoutCause()
+    -   context.WithDeadline()
+    -   context.WithDeadlineCause()

 ```go
 func work() {